taoensso/tufte/wiki/2-Ongoing-monitoring.md

 - Every n minutes, drain the buffer and log endpoint performance to a db.
 - Trigger alarms if any performance info (e.g. 95th percentile response times) are out of spec.
 The accumulated `pstats` info will also be helpful in quickly diagnosing a cause.

-[`tufte/add-accumulating-handler!`](https://taoensso.github.io/tufte/taoensso.tufte.html#var-add-accumulating-handler.21) provides one common/convenient way to do this.
+[`handler:accumulating`](https://cljdoc.org/d/com.taoensso/tufte/CURRENT/api/taoensso.tufte#handler:accumulating) provides one common/convenient way to do this.

 See the [example project](../tree/master/examples/clj) for more info.

 # Performance

-Tufte's designed specifically to support ongoing use in production, and is **highly optimized**: its overhead is on the order of a couple nanoseconds per wrapping.

-If something's remotely worth profiling, Tufte's overhead should be completely insignificant.
+Tufte's designed specifically to support ongoing use **in production**, and is **highly optimized**.
+If your code's remotely expensive enough to be worth profiling, then Tufte's overhead will likely be insignificant.

-Also, keep in mind that Tufte's [conditional profiling](./1-Getting-started#conditional-profiling) gives you complete control over if and when you do pay (however little) for profiling.
+And Tufte's [conditional profiling](./1-Getting-started#conditional-profiling) gives you highly expressive control over what to profile, and when.
+This is useful both to minimize performance costs, and the production of unnecessary data that may be costly to store or analyze.